anonutopia/docs.anonutopia.com/anonutopia/system-of-badges-in-anonutopia.md

 * **Hacker = 3.00 AUBIX**

   If you contribute with your IT skills to the development of Anonutopia's open source software, your UBI payouts are tripled.
-Check us [Github](https://github.com/anonutopia) to see what we do and join the discussion on [Telegram](https://t.me/anonutopia).
+Check our [Github](https://github.com/anonutopia) to see what we do and join the discussion on [Telegram](https://t.me/anonutopia).

 * **Worker = 2.00 AUBIX**